In-Depth Photography Guides

 A stop is a term that refers to the relative doubling or halving of the amount of light exposed to the camera’s image sensor.

-It’s not a constant measure, rather, it is a relative measure that allows us describe the difference in brightness between two images.
+It’s not a constant measurement, rather, it is a relative measure that allows us describe the difference in brightness between two images.

 Stops are regulated by adjusting f-stop, shutter speed, and ISO (the exposure triangle) on your camera.